 A few detours along the way and the possibility of being lost in a London fog of wonderment aren’t enough to stop these two Sisterchicks!
 Each step of their regal journey is lined with evidence of God’s gracious compassion, and both come to realize that God knows their every wish.
 He is the One who planted every dream in their hearts.

 And, oh, what a surprise awaits them when they return home!

 “Robin has done it again!
 You and your Sisterchicks will love taking this new adventure together!” - Karen Kingsbury, New York Times best-selling author of Between Sundays and Ever After

 “My only complaint about Robin’s latest is that now I want to hop a plane to England!
 But combine a cup of Earl Grey tea and this charming story and you’re halfway there.
 Another delightful tale about women helping women to live their lives to the fullest.” - Melody Carlson, author of These Boots Weren’t Made for Walking and A Mile in My Flip-Flops

-I'm a wife, homeschool mom, writer, speaker, Bible study leader, and avid chocoholic.
+I'm a homeschool mom, writer, speaker, Bible study leader, online writing instructor, and avid chocoholic.
 Those are the hats I love to wear, but who I really am is a daughter of the King learning to live and love with laughter.